 Russians read a lot, and they will be very surprised if you tell them you have not read any books of Pushkin or Tolstoy or don't you know anything about their country!

 Being born in such an evolved cultural city, the Petersburgers are well educated and have a high level of intellect.
 In fact, a sizable proportion of the employed population is engaged in education, the arts, and the sciences.
 Also, Russian people are considered very intelligent by the international community.
-This explains why St Petersburg is one of Russia’s most important centers for education and scientific research.
+This explains why St Petersburg Russia is one of the most important centers for education and scientific research in the whole country.

 The lifestyle of Russians depends mainly on their income levels.
 If you are rich, you have a good life.
 But if you are poor, well... then you are going to have some serious problems as everywhere else.

 However, compared with America, or with other western countries, where people value "things", in Russia, Russian people mainly value each other, their family and life in general.
 But today, with the current growing economy, Russian society has begun to transform and is showing signs of change, despite a strongly rooted Russian culture and tradition.
-However, the majority of people in Russia they love their country, so there are still many patriotic around and a few number of capitalists.
+However, the majority of people in Russia they love their country, so there are still more patriotic around than greedy capitalists.

 Written by Davide C.